kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 Have you ever wondered how many households in your neighborhood have a solar panel on their roof and how much solar energy is being harnessed?

-By combining the power of maps, aerial imagery, solar energy data and machine learning we can address those questions.
-In this post I will discuss the technical method detecting solar panels on roofs from aerial images and estimating the energy yield.
+By combining the power of aerial imagery, solar radiation maps and machine learning we can address those questions.
+In this post I will introduce an approach of estimating the annual energy yield for buildings based on the amount of installed solar panels.

-In the next post we will run the method on a larger village and inspect the results.
+In the Part 2 of this post we will run the method on a larger area (e.g. city or village) and discuss the results.

+As a tiny appetizer, in the figure below you see an arial photograph of Titz, North Rhine-Westphalia with a almost-transparent overlay highlighting whether a solar panel is installed (green) or not (purple):

 ![header](header-319-5653.jpg)

-In the image above you see an arial photograph of Titz, North Rhine-Westphalia with a almost-transparent overlay highlighting whether a solar panel is installed (green) or not (purple).

 ## Datasets

-The data for this analysis is downloaded from the [OpenGeodata.NRW](https://www.opengeodata.nrw.de/produkte/) portal.
+The main source for the described approach is based on the publicly available datasets from the [OpenGeodata.NRW](https://www.opengeodata.nrw.de/produkte/) portal.
 The OpenGeoData NRW portal is maintained by the state government of North Rhine-Westphalia (NRW) in Germany.
-It serves as a platform for providing open geospatial data to the public, aligning with the principles of Open Government, which emphasize transparency and public participation.

 The portal offers a wide range of geospatial data, including high-resolution aerial images, LIDAR measurements, land-property and solar yield maps.
 Based on LIDAR data, also derived datasets such as digital surface and terrain models are provided.

-However, in this blog post the focus of this analysis will be on aerial images and solar yield maps.
-The next two sections will provide a basic introduction into both data types.
+We will focus on two particular data types, namely **orthophotographs** and **radiant exposure** maps, which we briefly explore in subsequent sections.

 ### Aerial images

 Aerial photography (or airborne imagery) is the taking of photographs from an aircraft or other airborne platforms such as drones.
 An aerial image is usually converted to an [**orthophotograph**](https://en.wikipedia.org/wiki/Orthophoto) in a process called
 **orthorectification**.
 Unlike an uncorrected aerial photograph, an orthophoto can be used to measure true distances.
-In other words, when we measure the distance between two trees, we can multiple the value in pixel with a known scaling factor to obtain the true distance in meters.
+In other words, when we measure the distance between two trees, we can multiple the length value in pixels with a known scaling factor to obtain the true distance in meters.

 For simplicity, I will use the term *aerial image* to refer to both aerial photographs and orthophotographs in this article.

-The image below shows an orthophoto of a residential area close to the margin of a a single orthophoto.
+The image below shows an example of a residential area:
-Note that the buildings are not perfect rectangles, due to the orthorectification process.

 ![orthophoto](orthophoto-example.jpg)